By Warren Nunn

 The address, 4 Rosetta Rd, Peebles, Scotland, is key to understanding the family connections between the Astons and Nunns of Suffolk.

 But back to the question of Emily Nunn’s father.
-Was is George Nunn, or John Nunn?
+Was it George Nunn, or John Nunn?
 There’s no way of knowing, but, because we do know her grandfather was Samuel Nunn and her mother was Sarah Nunn, we can locate her in the Chevington Nunn line.

 Thrice widowed